cheyma91/sdz-books-shelves/README.md

 ## Firebase config object

-To initialize Firebase in your app, you need to provide your app's Firebase project configuration. in app.component.ts edit the firebase config obj [firebase-doc] (https://firebase.google.com/docs/web/setup?authuser=0#config-object).
+To initialize Firebase in your app, you need to provide your app's Firebase project configuration. in app.component.ts edit the firebase config obj [firebase-doc](https://firebase.google.com/docs/web/setup?authuser=0#config-object).

 ## Development server